 In the past, understanding the true value of software has been difficult, because business owners generally only consider the number of users.
 You may purchase Microsoft Office licenses for each employee so that everyone is equipped with a productivity suite.
 This traditional approach covers the bases and makes Microsoft happy.
 But how much software are you paying for that’s actually being used?

 Paying For What You Don’t Need?

 It’s a fair question.
 Take a look at your own office productivity suite.
 Chances are, you’ve got some applications you use heavily, a couple more that you use occasionally, and at least a few you haven’t opened once.
 Yet you paid good money for access.

-What if, instead of paying for software based on the number of users in your company who might use it, you pay only for software that’s actually used?
-A concept like this has the potential to change the paradigm of how software is sold by developers and utilized by businesses, and thanks to cloud computing, this could very well become the norm.
+What if, instead of paying for software for everybody in your company who might use it, you only pay for software they actually use?
+This concept could change the paradigm of how software is sold to and utilized by businesses.
+Thanks to cloud computing, this could become the norm.

 “…in 2017, the amount companies are willing to pay for software will be determined by levels of engagement rather than number of users.
 Cloud and mobile apps provide unprecedented visibility into these usage patterns, allowing companies to see more clearly how much value they get for their software.
 Smart companies are waking up to the reality that they should only pay for what provides demonstrable value.
 Slack has been on the cutting edge of this trend, and in 2017 other application providers will follow suit.”

-This is just one of the fascinating ways of how the cloud is improving operations for businesses of all shapes and sizes.
-Does learning this new way of paying for software make you reconsider your own underutilized applicabout ations?
-What metrics do you use in order to determine if a software is valuable or not for your business?
-Share with us your thoughts in the comments.
+This is just one of the fascinating ways the cloud is streamlining business today.
+Did reading this article make you rethink how you use and pay for software?
+What metrics do you use in order to determine if a software is earning its keep?
+Share your thoughts in the comments below.